AbdulAli/FirestoreTutorialW22/README.md

 }
 ```

-* If everything is okay, we add the data into the HashMap, so in the if block, we write:
+* If everything is okay, we add the data into the HashMap, so inside the `if` block, we write:
 ```
 // If there’s some data in the EditText field, then we create a new key-value pair. data.put("Province Name", provinceName);